abdulwahab-alobaid-2191115290/feasible-approach/README.md

 rm:
 	rm Makefile
 ```
+---
+* `project.pl` : a script that takes an additional argument to generate a directory that has the Makefile
+for example : `./project.pl myproj g++ main.cpp main`
+which results in `myproj/Makefile`
+---
-there is also the `setup.pl` which adds or updates the make.pl in `/usr/local/bin/` basically it will remove `make.pl` if exists then copy it from the current directory (which should be `easier-approach/Makefile-generator/`) to the `/usr/local/bin/` , use the `setup.pl` to add or update "make.pl" in the `/usr/local/bin/` directory
+*  `setup.pl` : which adds or updates the make.pl and project.pl in `/usr/local/bin/` basically it will remove `make.pl` if it exists then copy it from the current directory
+(which should be`easier-approach/Makefile-generator/`) to the `/usr/local/bin/` , use the `setup.pl` to add or update "make.pl" and "project.pl" in the `/usr/local/bin/`   directory

 ###### use case/s :
-* for me I just copied the script to the `/usr/local/bin` so that I can run it any time I wanted to do a quick program
+* for me I just copied the scripts to the `/usr/local/bin` so that I can run it any time I wanted to do a quick program , I don't recommend doing that for setup.pl

 ###### currently supporting :
 * C/C++
 * python , with "python3" command

 ##### Contributions

 yes :)